Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Biogeography

 The geographic distribution of organisms on the planet follows patterns that we can explain best by evolution in conjunction with tectonic plate movement over geological time.
 Broad groups that evolved before the supercontinent Pangaea broke up (about 200 million years ago) are distributed worldwide.
 Groups that evolved since the breakup appear uniquely in regions of the planet, such as the unique flora and fauna of northern continents that formed from the supercontinent Laurasia and of the southern continents that formed from the supercontinent Gondwana.
-The presence of members of the plant family Proteaceae in Australia, southern Africa, and South America was most predominant prior to the southern supercontinent Gondwana breaking up.
+The presence of members of the plant family Proteaceae in Australia, southern Africa, and South America indicates that their ancestors were predominant on the supercontinent Gondwana prior to its breaking up.

 Molecular Biology